careydevelopment/carey-validation/README.md

   }
 ];`

-Then just specify that array when importing the module as follows:
+Then just specify that array when importing the module as follows:<br/>
 `ValidationModule.forRoot({ fieldSummaries : allFieldSummaries })`